tiago0214/tiago0214/README.md

 # **Tiago Souza**
-As a software developer, I have already passed through fundamental front-end concepts using HTML, CSS, and JavaScript.
-However, my current focus is on back-end development with the platform .NET. but I'm also studying concepts of Linux OS, computer architectures, and internet protocols.
+As a software developer, I've already passed through fundamental front-end concepts using HTML, CSS, and JavaScript.
+However, my current focus is on back-end development with .NET framework. but I'm also studying concepts of Linux OS, computer architectures, and internet protocols.

 ## *Skills*